bml-research/data_analysis_bml/excel/excel_12_data_visualization_exercises.md

 ### Exercise 3

 Use the same data as from exercise 2 to create a stacked column chart.
 Filter the data that contain the MAP Kinase gene family.
 Create a stacked column chart representing the Expression Values with and without stimulus.
 Make sure to add proper axis titles, a title and a legend.
+The gene names should be sorted.

 ### Exercise 4

-Use the same data as from exercise 3 to create a stacked column chart.
-Filter the data that contain oil in the name.
-Create a stacked column chart representing the Emissions per kg from `Processing`, `Transport`, `Packaging` and `Retail`.
+Use the same data as from exercise 3 to create a relative stacked column chart.
+Filter the data that contain the MAP Kinase gene family.
+Create a relative stacked column chart representing the Expression Values with and without stimulus.
 Make sure to add proper axis titles, a title and a legend.
+The gene names should be sorted.

 ### Exercise 5